2025 Boulder fire attack: Aftermath

-Suspect's family
+Perpetrator's family

 After the attack, Immigration and Customs Enforcement (ICE) officials arrested Soliman’s wife and five children, according to DHS.
 Homeland Security Secretary Kristi Noem said an investigation was opened to determine if his family members had any prior knowledge about the attack.
 Tricia McLaughlin, spokesperson for DHS, said the government had revoked the visas of Soliman’s wife and her children.
 According to the arrest affidavit, Soliman said that no one, including his family, knew about his plans.
 The affidavit additionally said that he left a phone in his house containing messages for his family, and that his wife brought a phone to the Colorado Springs police office after his arrest and said it belonged to Soliman.

 On June 4, DHS said that ICE was “processing Soliman’s family members for removal proceedings from the U.S”.
 The same day, federal judge Gordon Gallagher of the United States District Court for the District of Colorado temporarily halted the deportation of Soliman's wife, Hayem El Gamal, and her children, holding that they could not be subject to expedited removal, citing "irreparable harm".
 The family's deportation challenge was then transferred to the United States District Court for the Western District of Texas, where federal judge Orlando Luis Garcia dismissed the case on July 2, as the family was not being subjected to expedited removal as they claimed, but "are receiving the correct (and full) process due under the Immigration and Nationality Act."

+On April 23, 2026, the family was released from ICE custody in Texas and traveled to Colorado per their release conditions.
+Two days later, they were detained once more by ICE and put on a flight to Detroit in order to be deported from the country.
+The family's attorneys filed an emergency motion to halt the deportation proceedings, which was granted, and the flight returned to Colorado, where the family was re-released.
+DHS Acting Assistant Secretary Lauren Bis put out a statement that read, in part: "The family received full due process and was issued a final order of removal on December 29, 2025.
+They appealed the judge's decision.
+The board of appeals upheld the final order of removal on April 22, 2026.
+Despite receiving full due process, this activist judge appointed by Bill Clinton is releasing this terrorist's family onto American streets AGAIN. ...
+We are confident the courts will ultimately vindicate us."